kebasaa/pyucache/Readme.md

 # pyucache

 A python script to connect to the [Apogee μCache AT-100 datalogger](https://www.apogeeinstruments.com/microcache-bluetooth-micro-logger/), makes precision environmental measurements using Apogee’s analog sensors.
+This script is meant for periodical data collection, while the μCache does internal datalogging.
+It also verifies the battery charge and alerts the user if the charge gets too low.

 Hardware setup steps:
 1. Set up sensors and logging in the [Apogee Connect Android app](https://play.google.com/store/apps/details?id=com.apogeeinstruments.apogeeconnect).